VO2Group/JavaTest/README.md

 - _Service Layer_ : packaged in com.vo2.javatest.services.SampleService which calls the data layer and convert returned database entities into disconnected DTOs
 - _Domain / DATA Layer_ : packaged in com.vo2.javatest.domain => JPA entities definition, DTOs and low level data components (DAO/Spring DATA Repositories)

+## Database "versioning" and migration tool

+The project use [Liquibase](http://www.liquibase.org/) to create database and initialize data in samples table.

+All changes are listed in changelog yaml [file](./src/main/resources/db/changelog/db.changelog-master.yaml).

 ## How to test?

 JUnit is used for UT (\*\*/\*\*Test.java) or IT integration tests (\*\*/\*\*IT.java)